 She tells all her audiences she’s got the best job in the whole world!
 Kiran loves travelling, growing herbs and vegetables and watching the birds and other life in her garden in the Blue Mountains of Australia.

 Kiran Shah has had a varied career as a social worker, Montessori Directress, early childhood trainer and bookseller before she became a professional storyteller in 1999.
 She holds a BA (in Social Work and Sociology) and an MSc (in Early Childhood Education and Child Development).
 She has lived and worked with children and their families in the United States, Japan and Sri Lanka.
 She has been very involved in training early childhood educators in Singapore, Vietnam, Myanmar, Indonesia , India and Malaysia.

 Kiran is a current professional member and founding president of The Storytelling Association, Singapore (2006).
-She is also an accredited member of the Storytelling Guild of Australia (NSW) and has served as its online newsletter editor.
+She is also the Secretary of the Storytelling Guild of Australia (NSW) and has served as its online newsletter editor.
 She currently sits on the Guild’s Action Committee.

 In her current home in Australia since early 2008, Kiran has participated in festivals, performed at Art Galleries in NSW and Canberra, the Botanic Gardens, in schools, at libraries and even on the train!

 Kiran started out performing for preschoolers and primary school aged children in Singapore before moving on to telling to teenagers and adults, choosing stories to suit each audience with care.
 She prefers performing to smaller intimate audiences but has also told to audiences of over a thousand.
 She has told in child care centres, schools, libraries, art galleries museums, parks and shopping centres.
 Among her more unusual venues have been Changi International Airport and Changi Prison in Singapore as well as on trains in Singapore and Sydney.